dermi1002/lbp_popit-color-generator/README.md

 ## Doing so may result to loss of progress in your levels, profile, or even the whole game!

 ## How To Use
-The LittleBigPlanet Popit Color Generator was tested on WIndows 10 Python 3.8.0 with CustomTkinter, PyYAML, and Pyperclip.
+The LittleBigPlanet Popit Color Generator was tested on Windows 10 Python 3.8.0 with CustomTkinter, PyYAML, and Pyperclip.

 In order to install these libraries, create a virtual environment, and install them through this command:
 ```